 Dr. Margaret Fortune

 EDITOR’S NOTE: Dr. Margaret Fortune is the president/CEO of Fortune School, a network of K-12 public charter schools based in Sacramento, California she founded to close the African American Achievement gap in her hometown.
-Dr. Fortune has been an education advisor to two California governors.
-She is on the board of National Action Network Sacramento, an affiliate of Rev. Al Sharpton’s national civil rights organization.
+Dr. Fortune has been an education adviser to two California governors and is a delegate to the California Demoratic Party (CDP).
+Fortune is on the executive boards of the CDP Black Caucus and National Action Network Sacramento, an affiliate of Rev. Al Sharpton’s national civil rights organization.